LinksGo/.github/profile/README.md

 - Node.js 18 or later
 - npm or yarn
-- Google OAuth credentials
+- Supabase account
-- AWS account (for deployment)
+- AWS account (for Amplify deployment)

 ### Installation